haizy1/PYTHOLICE/README.md

-# PYTHOLICE  :  Facial Recognition and Real-time Tracking for Law Enforcement
+# PYTHOLICE  :
+# Web application for criminal detection
 ## Overview
-WEB application forthe detection off ugitives, mainly programmed in python, which aims to use facial recognition, motion detection, and real-time location to facilitate the search forfugitives by the forces.
+Pytholice is WEB application for the detection of fugitives, mainly programmed in python, which aims to use facial recognition, motion detection, and real-time location to facilitate the search for fugitives by the police forces.
 <p align="center">
   <img width="375" height="258" src="last.png">
 </p>